CtrlK

 Completeness

-Clearly answers both what (validate API schemas against OpenAPI, JSON Schema, and GraphQL specifications) and when (explicit 'Use when' clause plus 'Trigger with phrases' providing concrete examples).
+Clearly answers both 'what' (validate API schemas against OpenAPI, JSON Schema, and GraphQL specifications) and 'when' (explicit 'Use when' clause and 'Trigger with phrases' providing concrete trigger guidance).

 3 / 3